booz-allen-hamilton/rapid-usda-eat-ux/documentation/our-story.md

 ### Human-Centered Design + Rapid Prototyping = Solutions for Humans

 Our work was completed in seven working sessions over three weeks.
-When you’re moving as quickly as we did, it’s important to bring a diverse team together to quickly build trust and create common ground.
-To do so, we held a **project kickoff** as our first iteration of the application.
-Our team of product managers, technologists, consultants, user experience experts, designers, storytellers, and researchers came together for an intense day of collaboration, ideas, and emotions.
+When you’re moving as quickly as we did, it’s important to bring a team together to quickly build trust and create common ground.
+To do so, we held a **project kickoff.** In the kickoff we created our first iteration of the application.
+Our team of product managers, technologists, consultants, user experience experts, designers, storytellers, and researchers came together for an intense day of collaboration and ideas.

 We worked closely throughout the project, using a human-centered design approach focused on **identifying user needs as a starting point to product development.** Our iterative process involved rapid prototyping and can be divided into four phases: __LEARN, IDEATE, MAKE, and CHECK__.

 ![Section](images/Steps.png)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# Defining the Challenge
+# Desinging with Intent
 ![Section Learn](images/Step-Learn-H.png)

-We kicked off the project by establishing ground rules and going over the requirements of the competition.
-Once goals were defined, we brainstormed about target audiences and what would provide value in a Visioning Session, which was designed like a Mad Lib:
+In the project kickoff we established ground rules and went over the challenge requirements.
+From there, we brainstormed our target audiences, their needs, and what emotional benefit our form might provide.
+We designed this activity like a Mad Lib:

 ___I am a `target user` who needs `insert needs` so that I can `emotional benefit.` This form is different because `key differentiator.`___

 ![Mad Libs](images/Mad-libs.png)

-The Visioning Session resulted in two project charters and a challenge brief that defined our area for experimentation around user needs.
+The Visioning Session resulted in two project charters and a challenge brief that defined our area for experimentation.
 Our two target audiences were school administrators and parents.

 ![Admin Vision Statement](images/Vision-Statements.png)